Welcome, Guest

 Please uninstall older versions of this software before installing a new version.

-Your configuration won't be deleted if you have already version 1.3.2 installed on your machine.
+Your configuration won't be deleted if you have already a version greater than 1.3.1 installed on your machine.

 Change log: